-GAMFT is the professional association of and for Licensed Marriage and Family Therapists, Prelicensees and Associates from the 159 counties of the State of Georgia.
+GAMFT is the professional association of and for Licensed Marriage and Family Therapists, Associates, Pre-licensed, and Students from the 159 counties of the State of Georgia.

 GAMFT provides leadership and expertise in systems-oriented, relationship-focused therapy; serving as a unique prelicense, licensure, supervision and practice management information and assistance resource; and advances continuous improvement in marriage and family therapy through strategic partnerships, innovative programs, and collaborative policy positions.

 GAMFT is the source of information, support, and expertise for mental health professionals at all levels of practice who prepare for, provide, and supervise services for all those in need, regardless of race, sex, color, religion, creed, national origin or ancestry, age, marital status, sexual orientation, gender identity, gender expression, or disability.

 IDENTITY AND MISSION OF GAMFT

 We are a community of relational and systems-oriented professionals, devoted to supporting the expertise and interests of marriage and family therapists in the state of Georgia.

 - advancing a clinical community for members to interact and form networks of support.

 - establishing and maintaining professional standards in marriage and family therapy.

 - hosting educational opportunities throughout the state, that provide access to research in the field, explore innovations in clinical practice, and nurture professional growth.